 Before joining the Sojo team, Jenna managed the International Rescue Committee’s urban gardens in San Diego, and worked as a writer for the Women PeaceMakers Program at the Kroc Institute for Peace and Justice.

-She has written for McSweeney’s, the Belladonna, and New York Magazine’s Grub Street.
+She has written for McSweeney’s, Texas Monthly, the Belladonna, and New York Magazine’s Grub Street.
 You’re likely to find her playing basketball, watching women’s soccer, eating homemade flour tortillas, or taking her time in Scrabble.

 Posts By This Author

 DAVID KING and Margot Starbuck are nostalgic for the good ol’ days of youth sports.
 In Overplayed: A Parent’s Guide to Sanity in the World of Youth Sports, the authors first critique the current youth sports machine by reminiscing about an athletic utopia of the past: One where kids used water bottles for goal posts and flip-flops for bases.
 Back when parents weren’t paying up to $18,000 in hotel and trainer fees for elite travel teams.
 Back when kids loved sports.